Hypfer/Valetudo/docs/_pages/integrations/mqtt.md

 *Property, readable, retained*

-This handle is only enabled if `homie.addICBINVMapProperty` is enabled in the config.
+This handle is only enabled if `interfaces.homie.addICBINVMapProperty` is enabled in the config.
 It does not actually provide map data, it only adds a Homie autodiscovery property so that 'I Can't Believe It's Not Valetudo' can publish its map within the robot's topics and be autodetected by clients.

 ICBINV should be configured so that it publishes the map to this topic.

-- Read topic: `valetudo/<IDENTIFIER>/MapData/map`
+- Read topic: `<TOPIC PREFIX>/<IDENTIFIER>/MapData/map`
 - Data type: [string](https://homieiot.github.io/specification/#string)